inopinatus/reveal/README.md

 make install
 ```

-Now, you should be able to use `reveal` from anywhere in your terminal.
-By default, files will be installed under `/usr/local`.
+Now you should be able to use `reveal` from anywhere in your terminal.
+By default, the binary and manpage will be installed under `/usr/local`.
 You can adjust locations using the variables in the Makefile, e.g. `make install PREFIX=/opt`.

 ## Usage